GRID: Scaling Task-Agnostic Inference in Continual Prompt Tuning: Method

 \section{Method}

-To address the dual challenges of unstable decoding under task-agnostic inference and unbounded prompt pool growth, we propose a unified framework called \textbf{GRID}—\textbf{G}radient-based prompt selection with \textbf{R}epresentative sample selection, task \textbf{I}dentification, and constrained \textbf{D}ecoding.
-GRID integrates two complementary components: 1) A task-aware input pipeline that enhances backward retention and output consistency by selecting \textbf{representative samples}, performing task \textbf{identification}, and applying constrained \textbf{decoding}; 2) A \textbf{gradient}-based prompt scoring mechanism that reduces prompt pool size by identifying and merging less informative prompts while preserving relevant task knowledge.
-Together, these components enable scalable and reliable continual learning under task-agnostic inference.
-See Figure~\ref{fig:main} for the pipeline and Appendix~\ref{append:alg} for full algorithms.
+To address the aforementioned challenges, we propose a unified framework called \textbf{GRID}: \textbf{G}radient-based prompt selection with \textbf{R}epresentative sample selection, label \textbf{I}dentification, and constrained \textbf{D}ecoding.
+GRID integrates two complementary components: 1) An input pipeline that enhances backward retention and output consistency by selecting representative samples, performing task identification, and applying constrained decoding; 2) A gradient-based prompt scoring mechanism that reduces prompt pool size by identifying and merging less informative prompts while preserving relevant task knowledge.
+Figure~\ref{fig:main} illustrates the overall GRID pipeline, while Algorithm~\ref{alg:prompt_selection} details the Prompt Selection and Aggregation procedure.
+Additional details are provided in Appendix~\ref{append:alg}.